 What to Look for in Account Aggregation Software

 When deciding between financial aggregation services, it's important that your chosen software can access a wide range of financial institutions so that all your accounts are included.
 Ideally, it'll be easy to use, and most importantly, it should be secure.

 How to Set Up Account Aggregation

 To set up account aggregation, you first need to have online banking relationships with the financial institutions that hold each of your accounts.
-Then, you register each of the accounts in your online or desktop financial software.
-This is done via a setup routine in which you specify where each financial account is held, along with the username or account number and password or PIN for each account, which grants the aggregator access to view the account details.
+Then, you can register each of the accounts in an aggregation platform.
+This is done through a setup routine in which you specify where each financial account is held, along with the username or account number and password for each account, which grants the aggregator access to view the account details.

-When you log into your software with your password, the software uses the aggregation service to securely present login information and passwords to all of the individual financial institutions that hold your accounts.
-Data for each account are then downloaded, or "scraped," making them all viewable by you in one glance.
+When you sign in to your software with your password, it uses the aggregation service to securely present login information and passwords to all of the individual financial institutions that hold your accounts.
+Data for your accounts are then downloaded, or "scraped," and presented to you in one place.

 Security and Safety

 Once you provide your secure login information to the software, an automated system collects the information in the same way that you would if you logged on yourself.

 Account aggregation services only give the software permission to view your account balances and transactions, not make transactions.
 If you actually want to access your money or move it, you would need to sign in to each account's website.

 Additionally, the software draws on many advanced security features.
 For example, if you are logging on from an unknown computer or device, additional authentication will likely be necessary.